United Way of San Antonio and Bexar County is improving our community. One life at a time. One gift at a time!

 2016 – The Women’s Leadership Council changes its name to Women United to reflect a global, growing force of 70,000+ women dedicated to creating a world of opportunity for everyone.

-2017 – United Way’s ReadyKidSA coalition develops first ever Bexar County Children’s Agenda.
-The coalition of organizations across Bexar County focuses on children age birth through eight years old (3rd grade) to ensure they are happy, healthy and ready.
+2017 – United Way’s ReadyKidSA coalition develops first ever Bexar County Children’s Agenda focusing on children age birth through eight years old (3rd grade) to ensure they are happy, healthy and ready.

 2017 – Strategic alignment work begins to move United Way forward in four focus areas: prepared children, successful students, strong individuals and families, and safety net services.